sed-pro-inria/tools-training/1-vers/git.md

     %%bash

-    git checkout master

-    git push origin master:master
     git gr

 Finally, the ``exp`` branch is merged into master.
 The merge commit is pushed to the central repository, and the exp branch is deleted:

     %%bash

-    # We already are in the master branch
+    git checkout master
     git merge exp
     git push origin master:master
     git branch -d exp
+    git push origin :exp
     git gr

 ## Distributed workflow